ScriptBasic/WinPBX/docs/Oxygen/Control Flow.md

 # <a name="continuefor"></a>continue for

-Goes back to the beginning of a `For` block.
+Goes back to the beginning of a `for` block.

 ```
 dim a, b, i as long